History

 Print

-The T.Z.
-Osborne Water Reclamation Facility opened in 1984 with a capacity of 20 MGD and is currently Greensboro's sole water treatment facility.
+1984 - Present: The T.Z.
+Osborne Water Reclamation Facility opened in 1984 with a capacity of 20 million gallons per day (MGD) and is currently Greensboro's sole wastewater treatment facility.
 In 2001, T.Z.
 Osborne was expanded to treat 30 MGD and changed to a single-stage aeration system, with the capability for future biological nutrient removal.
 Sand filters were installed along with two new standby power generators.
 In 2003, T.Z.
 Osborne grew to a capacity of 40 MGD.
 T.Z.
-Osborne was expanded to 56 MGD in 2021 through a $120 million upgrade and expansion project, completed to meet new Total Nitrogen annual mass discharge limits.
+Osborne was expanded to 56 MGD in 2021 through a $120-million upgrade and expansion project completed to meet new total nitrogen annual mass discharge limits.

 TZO Aerial View